 Owners are faced with an array of project delivery options, each of which involves costs and benefits matched against the needs of the owner and the specific project.
 The task of management is to ensure that the value of those various project delivery methodologies is realized in achieving the owner’s objectives.

 Professional construction management services are selected on the basis of qualifications and experience matched to the needs of the owner and the project and compensated on the basis of a negotiated fee for the scope of services rendered.
 This approach results in a cost-effective, dedicated representation of the owner’s interests free from potential conflicts with regard to the cost of the project.

 The Mission of CMAA is to promote the profession of Construction Management and the use of qualified Construction Managers on capital projects and programs.

 The Vision of CMAA is that all owners will realize capital project and program success by using professionally qualified Construction Managers.

-CMAA has over 15,000 members, including individual CM practitioners, corporate members, and construction owners in the public and private sectors, along with academic and associate members.
+CMAA has nearly 16,000 members, including individual CM practitioners, corporate members, and construction owners in the public and private sectors, along with academic and associate members.
 CMAA also has 29 regional chapters and student chapters at colleges and universities across the country.
 Join CMAA today!